nuxt/components/README.md

 ### Lazy Imports

-Nuxt by default does code-slitting per page and components.
+Nuxt by default does code-splitting per page and components.
 But sometimes we also need to lazy load them:
 - Component size is rather big (or has big dependencies imported) like a text-editor
 - Component is rendered conditionally with `v-if` or being in a modal